-- o Drones - o OWL Network - o KYMETA Satellite Communications System - Extensive training is required for the following ECC areas: - The roles and responsibilities for each position in the ECC - o Documenting Incident Action Plans (IAPs), Situation Reports (SIT Reps) and other key ICS Forms - o Maintaining Unit Logs in every area of the ECC - Address State requirements for response communications in languages other than English to address the critical communication requirements of community members with Access and Functional Needs.
+- Additional disaster preparedness training is required for all city employees working in the Emergency Coordination Center during a disaster or exercise. - The City needs to establish policies for how and when the following resources will be used during a disaster or any emergency response: - o Drones - OWL Network - KYMETA Satellite Communications System - Extensive training is required for the following ECC areas: - The roles and responsibilities for each position in the ECC - Documenting Incident Action Plans (IAPs), Situation Reports (SIT Reps) and other key ICS Forms - Maintaining Unit Logs in every area of the ECC - Address State requirements for response communications in languages other than English to address the critical communication requirements of community members with Access and

+Functional Needs.